A Guide to the Festival

 Is it open seating once you enter the amphitheatre?

-New since 2011, all seating is assigned with the exception of Upper & Side Gallery, where seating is not assigned and is on a first-come-first-served basis.
-While chairs will now be pre-set for patrons in the Upper & SIde Gallery, there is still open sand for patrons wishing to sit on blankets, picnic style.
+All seating is assigned with the exception of Upper & Side Gallery, where seating is not assigned and is on a first-come-first-served basis.
+While a limited number of chairs will now be pre-set for patrons in the Upper & SIde Gallery, there is still open sand for patrons wishing to sit on blankets, picnic style.
 The theater is an open, natural, sand amphitheatre overlooking Lake Tahoe.
 There are no bad seats in the house due to the curved slope of our beautiful natural amphitheater!

 How are the weather conditions during late summer?